droqen/gabs-get-well-garden/docs/api.md

         * `vibe.get_gem() -> int`
         * `vibe.get_coal() -> int`
         * `vibe.get_element(typeid:Element) -> int` - use one of the above instead, probably
+        * `vibe.weight_by(other:Vibe or Dictionary) -> float` - basically a vector dot product. mulitply the vibe's elements by the other vibe's elements pairwise, and sum all those products together into a single score.

 ## vibe_at